ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ![](/assets/images/dxl/p/dynamixel_pro_plus_lineup_table.jpg)
 > DYNAMIXEL-P Series Naming Convention

-This information is invaluable in narrowing your choices for actuators before moving on to considering the performance of the units.
+This information is invaluable in narrowing your choices for servos before moving on to considering the performance of the units.

 **NOTE**: DYNAMIXEL AX, MX series does not follow the naming convention, please jump to [Performance](#performance).
 {: .notice}